Doctrine of Territorial Nexus with Case Law

 Extra-Territorial Operations

 Parliament has the authority to enact legislation both within its territorial jurisdiction and for extra-territorial general purposes with a legitimate and legal linkage with India.
-As the legislature has the authority to do so, any legislation or laws pertaining to this subject fall under its purview.
-The legitimacy of these statutes cannot be challenged.
-Any law enacted by the parliament that has no nexus with India will be declared extra vires and will be regarded as laws enacted for a foreign country.
+As the legislature has the authority to do so, any legislation or laws about this subject fall under its purview.

 As a result, any law made by the parliament that has a genuine correlation to India cannot be ruled unlawful or unconstitutional.
 It would be extra vires if such laws approved by parliament formed no nexus with India.

-The legislative authority is granted to the legislature in order to pass laws within the territorial boundaries and also for the sole purpose of taking cognizance of extra-territorial general purposes & exercising state or collective powers as stated in our constitution.
-The principle of trust of the public states that all laws enacted by the legislature with regards to extra-territorial operational processes should be implemented for the purpose of preserving India’s welfare & security, implying that no legislation for extra-territorial operations should be enforced if there is no nexus between the law & legislation with India.
+The principle of trust of the public states that all laws enacted by the legislature about extra-territorial operational processes should be implemented to preserve India’s welfare & security, implying that no legislation for extra-territorial operations should be enforced if there is no nexus between the law & legislation with India.

-In Indian law, the Territorial Nexus plays an Important Role
+In Indian law, the Territorial Nexus plays an Important Role:

-As previously stated in this article, Art.
-245 of the Constitution of India specifies the nature and extent to which parliamentary powers are delegated to parliament or a state legislature for the purpose of enacting legislation pertaining to the territory.
 Parliament has the authority & right to enact laws & legislation in the areas over which it has jurisdiction.
 Parliament has jurisdiction over the entire country or any portion of it.
 They could also be enacted by parliament for extra-territorial activities if the law has a strong sufficient connection to India.
-These regulations cannot be called into question or declared unconstitutional.
-All laws, however, must adhere to the Indian constitution’s provisions.

-The authority granted by parliament is not absolutely accurate.
-Extra-territorial laws are enacted by the parliament with the aim of operating effectively outside of India’s borders.
+The authority granted by parliament is not accurate.
+Extra-territorial laws are enacted by the parliament to operate effectively outside of India’s borders.
 The state legislature lacks the power to enact legislation governing extra-territorial operations.
 Unfortunately, there is one exception to the state legislature’s limitation, and that is territorial nexus.
-If it is determined that there is a sufficient linkage between the object and the legislation enacted by the state legislature will have an impact beyond the state’s borders.

-In order to invoke territorial nexus jurisdiction, the following conditions must be met:
+To invoke territorial nexus jurisdiction, the following conditions must be met:

-1. If a state engages in extraterritorial operations,
+• If a state engages in extraterritorial operations,

-2. If the object, as well as the state, have a legitimate relationship.
+• If the object, as well as the state, have a legitimate relationship.
 It must be apparent that the object must always be located outside of the state’s territorial boundaries, but it should have a territorial link to the state.

-In a summary, Art.
+In summary, Art.
 245 & 246 of the Indian Constitution limit the state’s jurisdiction.
 There is one exception, however, which permits a state government to pass laws for extra-territorial objectives if the purpose and the state are sufficiently connected directly.

 It implies that the object is outside the state’s geographical boundaries yet has a territorial relationship with it.